 BSR publishes on a weekly schedule, with an email newsletter every Wednesday and Thursday morning.
 There’s no paywall, and subscribing is always free.

 Like the peanut butter and jelly in a sandwich, grief and joy don’t taste the same, look the same, or feel the same.
 In the wrong amounts, they can each take over the recipe, but together, they make irresistible comfort food.
-Ghost Town: The Musical, an audiovisual concept album by Mae River Waldron streaming in this year’s Fringe, feels like that perfect sandwich—exploring memories slipping away before they’re memories, the death of a parent, and how neurodivergence creates disconnectedness.
+Ghost Town: The Musical, an audiovisual concept album by River von Waldron streaming in this year’s Fringe, feels like that perfect sandwich—exploring memories slipping away before they’re memories, the death of a parent, and how neurodivergence creates disconnectedness.